Phone: 807-548-4912 Fax: 807-548-5917 Email: firstname.lastname@example.org Principal: Darcy Wickham

-We have incentives in place for every student who completes a credit, they will recieve an incentive.
-If a student completes 8 credits throughout the year, they will recieve 8 different incentives as well as the credits.
+We have incentives in place for every student who completes a credit.
+They will receive an incentive.
+If a student completes 8 credits throughout the year, they will receive 8 different incentives as well as the credits.

 Our school is located at 1450 Valley Drive in Kenora.
 We are centrally located near the other local high schools.

-Bussing will continue to be available to students through thier current providers with delivery to our location.
+We provide bussing for students in town with our own bus.
+Bussing will continue to be available to students through their communities with delivery to our location.
 If students are within walking distance they may wish to walk or be dropped off/picked up.

 We will report each month to the band on progress and attendance of each student.
-We try to be very accomodating of individual needs.
-We have independent study courses that allow students to work at thier own pace and complete credits quicker with the aid of the teacher when necessary.
+We try to be very accommodating of individual needs.
+We have independent study courses that allow students to work at their own pace and complete credits quicker with the aid of the teacher when necessary.
 Additionally, there are attendance incentives in place.

 Click to view Bimose Community High School 2017-2018 Academic Calendar